itsNisarg/Connectome_Analysis/README.md

-# Mouse_Connectome_Analysis
+# Connectome_Analysis
-Network Analysis of the connectome of a Mouse Brain
+Network Analysis of the connectome of different species.